 The reason for calling off the merger was-

 Reliance Communication Ltd is a listed company, 59% was held by the Promoter and Promoter group 10.09% held by Foreign Institutional Investors, 9.84% by Domestic Institutional Investors and 27.07% by others.

 Two entities namely, Maxis Communications and Sindhya Securities and investments had around 74% and 26% stake respectively in Aircel.

 The Scheme of Arrangement between the Reliance Communication and Aircel was that Reliance Communication will hive off its wireless business into the separate arm in form of Special Purpose Vehicle (SPV) by a slum sale and leave behind its overseas arm and tower.
 This arm will be merged with Aircel to form a new entity.
 The new entity formed through the merger will have a 50:50 stake by both the companies.

-The purpose of the merger was transferring of debt in the new entity by both the company.
+The purpose of the merger was transferring of debt in the new entity by both the companies.
 Reliance Communication had a debt of 958 crores during the time of the merger.
-The synergies out of the merger would have been beneficial in cost reduction and will be instrumental in reducing debts from both the companies and streamline capex and opex management.
+The synergies out of the merger would have been beneficial in cost and debt reduction from both the companies and streamlining their Capex and Opex management.
 It would help them survive the highly competitive market.
 It would have helped them to make better use of infrastructure, pooling structure.

 Reasons for Failure